Rorima/javascript/notes.md

 };
 ```

 The `this` keyword refers to the outer scope variables, the variables that were declared inside the person object.
-If you don't use the `this` keyword, you cannot use these variables.
+If you don't use the `this` keyword, you cannot use the variables from the object.
+The program will take variables from inside the function if they exist, and if they don't, the program will throw an error.
+So whenever you want to access the variables from the object itself, use `this` before the name of the variable.

 This is how you access a method: